-NOTE: For M2A versions that do not have a replaceable plug-in sensor, or if you determine that it is necessary to replace the entire detector, use the procedure in this section to change the entire detector.
-For M2A versions that include a replaceable plug-in sensor, see the appropriate instructions in the sections that follow this one to replace the plug-in sensor.
+NOTE: For M2A-XL versions that do not have a replaceable plug-in sensor, or if you determine that it is necessary to replace the entire detector, use the procedure in this section to change the entire detector.
+For M2A-XL versions that include a replaceable plug-in sensor, see the appropriate instructions in the sections that follow this one to replace the plug-in sensor.

-- 1. Turn off or disconnect power to the M2A.

-- 2. Remove the junction box cover.

-- 3. Grasp the control PCB by its edges.

-- 4. Gently pull until the control PCB is pulled away from the banana jacks.
+- 1. Turn off or disconnect power to the M2A-XL. - 2.
+Remove the junction box cover. - 3.
+Grasp the control PCB by its edges. - 4.
+Gently pull until the control PCB is pulled away from the banana jacks.
 Take care not to pull too hard and damage the cable which connects the control and terminal PCBs. - 5.
 Let the control PCB hang by the cable.
 The terminal strips are now visible on the terminal PCB.
 The control PCB may be left hanging while wiring is done.
 If desired, the control PCB may be disconnected from the cable and set aside while wiring. - 6.
 Remove the detector terminal strip from its socket. - 7.
 Disconnect the detector leads from the detector terminal strip.
 Note the position of the color-coded leads as you remove them. - 8.
-Unscrew the detector from the junction box. - 9.
-Guide the replacement detector leads through the bottom conduit port of the junction box, then screw the mounting threads of the detector into the conduit port.
-If necessary for environmental conditions, apply thread sealant or Teflon tape to the hub and/or detector threads to seal them. - 10.
-Connect the detector leads to the detector terminal strip as follows: - Catalytic Combustible Gas Detector, IR Combustible Gas Detector, and IR CO2 Detector Red wire to terminal labeled LEL RED, white to terminal labeled LEL WHT, green wire to terminal labeled LEL GRN, black wire to terminal labeled LEL BLK. - CO or H2S Gas Detector - Red wire to terminal labeled TOXIC +, black wire to terminal labeled TOXIC -. - ESM-01 Toxic Gas Detector or CT-7 Series Toxic Gas Detector - Color coded wire to terminal labeled TOXIC +, black wire to terminal labeled TOXIC -.
-See Figure 28 on page 30 and Figure 29 on page 31 for the wire color coding. - Oxygen Gas Detector - White wire to terminal labeled OXY +, green wire to terminal labeled OXY -. - 11.
+Unscrew the detector from the junction box.

+- 10. Connect the detector leads to the detector terminal strip as follows: - Catalytic Combustible Gas Detector, IR Combustible Gas Detector, and IR CO2 Detector Red wire to terminal labeled LEL RED, white to terminal labeled LEL WHT, green wire to terminal labeled LEL GRN, black wire to terminal labeled LEL BLK. - CO or H2S Gas Detector Red wire to terminal labeled TOXIC +, black wire to terminal labeled TOXIC -. - ESM-01 Toxic Gas Detector or CT-7 Series Toxic Gas Detector Color coded wire to terminal labeled TOXIC +, black wire to terminal labeled TOXIC -.
+See Figure 28 on page 34 and Figure 29 on page 35 for the wire color coding. - Oxygen Gas Detector White wire to terminal labeled OXY +, green wire to terminal labeled OXY -. - 11.
 Re-install the detector terminal strip into its socket. - 12.
 Re-install the control PCB (and ribbon cable if necessary).
 Be sure the ribbon cable is routed down below the control PCB so it will not be damaged by the cover when it is screwed back on. - 13.
 Secure the junction box cover to the junction box. - 14.
-Turn on or reconnect power to the M2A.
+Turn on or reconnect power to the M2A-XL. - NOTE: For all gases except ClO2, allow the replacement detector to warm up for 15 minutes before you continue with the next step.

-NOTE: Allow the replacement detector to warm up for 15 minutes before you continue with the next step.
+For ClO2, allow the replacement detector to warm up for 2-3 hours before you continue with the next step.

-15. Calibrate the replacement detector as described in "Calibration, Combustible Gas, CO2, and Toxic Versions" on page 47 or "Calibration, Oxygen Version" on page 50.
+15. Calibrate the replacement detector as described in "Calibration, Combustible Gas, CO2, and Toxic Versions" on page 58 or "Calibration, Oxygen Version" on page 63.